 This frequently asked questions page is designed to help answer some of the more pressing questions you might have if you are looking for a counsellor to help you work through some problems.
 If you have a more specific question that is not answered here, feel free to contact me to ask me, and I will answer you promptly and also add it to the list.

-Counselling is a therapy that makes you feel better through being heard and understood at a deep level by a trained counsellor or therapist.
-You and your counsellor would agree on a set of goals that would enable you to live the kind of life you would help for.
-You would have several online or in-person sessions, usually weekly, to discuss topics of your own choice.
+Counselling is a talking therapy that makes you feel better through being heard and understood at a deep level by a trained counsellor or therapist.
+You and your counsellor would agree on a set of goals that would enable you to live the kind of life you would hope for.
+You would have several online or face-to-face sessions to discuss topics of your own choice.

-Genuineness – the counsellor is as much as possible authentically him or herself without any false presentation as an expert, but as another human person.
+Genuineness: the counsellor is authentically him or herself without any false presentation as an expert but as another human person.
 This should give you a full sense of sharing your troubles and feeling lighter as a result.
 Empathy – the counsellor understands your situation as much as possible as if they were standing in your shoes.
 This should help you feel heard and understood at a deep level.
 Respect – the counsellor treats you as a person of natural value.
 This should help you to drop the defences that keep you stuck in unhelpful patterns of relating.

 Since success depends upon your being able to talk freely, you should choose a counsellor with who you feel comfortable talking.
 It is also wise to choose one who is qualified and a member of a professional body, such as the BACP (British Association for Counselling and Psychotherapy).